 Our staff are actively engaged in research and professional practice in the business sector which is integrated into the teaching of this course.
 Find out more about some of the staff and their research activities who will be teaching on this course below.

-Programme Leader for BA (Hons) International Business & Management (Top-up)
+Dr Stefanos Marangos - Programme Leader for BA (Hons) Global Business Management Management (Top-up)

 Dr Stefanos Marangos is a Lecturer in Strategy.
 Prior to joining Bournemouth University, Stefanos worked as a Lecturer in Strategy and Innovation at Business School at the University of Southampton.
 Stefanos has a PhD in Open Innovation and an MSc in Management Sciences and Finance from the University of Southamtpon and BSc in Financial Application from TEI Kozanis in Greece.
 Current research includes open innovation and innovation management, strategic business models, self-managed learning, inquiry based learning.